mpjovanovich/macro-md/README.md

 ```markdown
 ``demo{
 # A

 B **some text**.

 C.
 }
 ```

-... we first compile the markdown inside of the curly braces then pass it to a user defined macro identified by "demo".
-The user defined macro may return any string.
+... we first compile the markdown inside of the curly braces then pass the resulting HTML to a user defined macro identified by "demo".
+The user defined macro may manipulate this content.

 ## Syntax